 In 2015, the state enacted the Oregon Retirement Savings Plan, known as OregonSaves, an auto-enrollment payroll-deduction Roth IRA.
 Employers of all sizes must participate unless they offer a qualified retirement plan.
 Employers register or certify their exemption on the OregonSaves website.

 OregonSaves opened for employer registration in 2017, starting with the largest employers and working down.
-The last registration deadline — for employers with four or fewer employees — is Jan.
-15, 2021 (the deadlines have passed for employers of all other sizes).
+The last registration deadline — for employers with four or fewer employees — was Jan.
+15, 2021.
 New employers in Oregon have 90 days to register or certify their exemption.

 The program covers employees age 18 or older who are subject to Oregon’s unemployment insurance laws.
 Employers must register employees within 30 days of their hire date.
 The default contribution rate is 5% of an employee’s W-2 compensation, with 1% increases every Jan.
 1 up to 10%.
 Employees can change their contribution rates at any time or opt out of the program altogether.